Watch YouTube Video: JMeter Script Recording & Best Practices

-7. Under ‘HTTP(S) Test Script Recorder’, add ‘View Results Tree’ listener by right-clicking on ‘HTTP(S) Test Script Recorder’ element and provide a .jtl file path in the Filename.
+7. Under ‘HTTP(S) Test Script Recorder’, add ‘View Results Tree’ listener by right-clicking on the ‘HTTP(S) Test Script Recorder’ element and providing a .jtl file path in the Filename.
 This .jtl file is required to save the recording logs.

-8. In ‘HTTP(S) Test Script Recorder’, under ‘Global Settings’ section, provide the port number as ‘8080’ and application URL in ‘HTTPS Domain’ text field.
-While providing application URL do not use http, https, : and /.
+8. In ‘HTTP(S) Test Script Recorder’, under the ‘Global Settings’ section, provide the port number as ‘8080’ and the application URL in the ‘HTTPS Domain’ text field.
+While providing the application URL do not use http, https, : and /.

 11. Now, Launch Browser (Chrome/Firefox/Edge) and set Manual Proxy.